China sentences founder of Anbang to 18 years for fraud

 Anbang last month said it was receiving a $9.6 billion bailout from a government-run fund.
 That would mean the government fund owns 98 percent of the company, wiping out most of the equity stake once held by Wu and other shareholders.

-The company engaged in a global asset-buying spree, raising questions about its stability.
+The company had engaged in a global asset-buying spree in recent years, raising questions about its stability.
 Anbang discussed possibly investing in a Manhattan skyscraper owned by the family of U.S. President Donald Trump's son-in-law and adviser, Jared Kushner.
 Those talks ended last year with no deal.

 The negotiations with Kushner Cos. about 666 Fifth Ave. prompted members of the U.S. Congress to raise ethics concerns.

-The Anbang case is one of a string of scandals in China's insurance industry.
+The Anbang case is one of a string of scandals in what had been a stodgy Chinese insurance industry long-dominated by state-owned insurers.
 The industry's former top regulator was charged in September with taking bribes and other insurers have been accused of reckless speculation in stocks and real estate.

+The Communist Party has made reducing financial risk a priority this year after a surge in debt prompted rating agencies last year to cut Beijing's credit rating for government borrowing.

+Anbang is being run by a committee of officials from China's insurance regulator, central bank and other agencies.
+They have said its obligations to policyholders and creditors are unaffected.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.